vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

     -   Tanzu Kubernetes Grid workload data/VIP
     -   Management/NSX Advanced Load Balancer management

-- To allow Service Installer to automatically download the required images, such as NSX Advanced Load Balancer Controller and Kubernetes base images, from VMware Marketplace,
+- To allow Service Installer to automatically download the required images, such as NSX Advanced Load Balancer Controller and Kubernetes base images, from VMware Marketplace.

     - A Cloud Services Portal (CSP) API token is required to pull all required images from VMware Marketplace.
 To generate an API token, login in to the CSP portal and select your organization.
 Go to **Marketplace Service > My Account > API Tokens > Generate a Token**.
     - If Marketplace is not available in your environment or if you are working in an air-gapped environment,